SerkoOld/OrderManagement/Order.Management/ReviewNotes.md

 ﻿- Shape class can be responsible for properties that are agnostic to any type of shape.
 - Introduce a method to GetColour for a particular shape for using in report generation.
-- AdditionalChargeTotal can be agnostic to colour to change in future.
+- AdditionalChargeTotal can be agnostic to colour to change in future, this can be moved to Colour class as more relevant.
 - Currency can be decimal instead of int
+- Only show sucharge if amount of shapes > 0
 - OrderNumber can be unique sequential `int` or `guid`
 - Input fields need validation checks according to business requirement.
 - The total method can be reduced to one rather than based on colour.
 Extensibile to add more colour.